 I have found many moments of joy and contentment when I am in communion with my father and my ancestors.
 They laugh with me, they send me messages in the wind, they sail in on the wings of a hawk, they comfort me with love and provide loving guidance for my soul’s path in this life.
 This requires personal work – to dissolve old programming, emotions, grudges, and stories – and it continues to require these shifts.
 For me, ancestral communication and healing has been the most powerful and rewarding gift of my spiritual journey.

 Why Practice Ceremony to Communicate with your Ancestors?

 There are many ways to communicate with your ancestors and eventually it may become a daily practice and dialog for you.
 Simply calling them into your heart and having a quiet moment can be perfect.
 However, ceremony can help to amplify the communication.

 Spirit is energy and uses high vibration frequencies to access the earthly realm.
 Ceremony is high vibration.
-The difference between offering ceremony and personal prayer is like the difference between playing a guitar amplified or playing a guitar acoustically.
+The difference between offering ceremony and personal prayer is like the difference between playing guitar amplified or playing guitar acoustically.
 They are both beautiful and appropriate for different needs, but one has a stronger resonance and reach.
-Just as it is easier for us to hear the amplified guitar, it is easier for spirit to communicate with us using the higher vibration of ceremony.
+Just as it is easier for us to hear the amplified guitar, it is easier for the spirit to communicate with us using the higher vibration of ceremony.

-We have held ceremony many times personally, in groups, at our yoga studio, on retreats and with people of varied faiths and beliefs.
+We have held ceremony many times personally, in groups, at our yoga studio, on retreats, and with people of varied faiths and beliefs.
 We have found that most people have an innate remembrance and connection to ceremony even in their first experience.